 #7 – Lorelei

 The personification of cool, I’ve always loved Lorelei.
 Ice-types are fantastic and always look the best, and Dewgong has been a favourite of mine for as long as I can remember.
-She’s a very fitting opener to the Elite 4, favouring the strategically useful bulky Water-types, liberal use of the confuse status, and a genuinely threatening Lapras.
-Of course she’s battered by Electric-types, but we all have our weaknesses.
+She’s a very fitting opener to the Elite 4, favouring the strategically useful bulky Water-types, liberal use of the confusion status, and a surprisingly threatening Lapras.
+Of course, she’s battered by Electric-types, but we all have our weaknesses.
 And clock the bonus point for having a gosh-darn Articuno in her Stadium roster too!

 #6 – Blaine

 The opposite of cool is hot, and yet Blaine is up here in the big leagues.
 Blaine scores highly on how cool his teams are, thanks to strong showings from both Rapidash and Arcanine, and a nifty Ninetales in Yellow.
 I’m just quite a fan.
 It’s also neat of Blaine himself to be an older gentleman with scientific experience being a gym leader.
 Where he’s let down is in his movepool selections and especially the movepools in Red/Blue, which is a running theme in all of Generation 1 Pokémon but really shouldn’t be for the seventh gym leader of the region.
 His ace, Arcanine, has Roar for goodness sake.
 And there are so many wasted slots amongst all his Pokémon for moves like Tail Whip, Growl and Leer.